-Figure 8 : Map of S3A Brightness temperatures of 36.5GHz channel for ascending (right) and descending (left) passes passes
+Figure 8 : Map of S3A Brightness temperatures of 36.5GHz channel for ascending (right) and descending (left) passes

 Figure 9 and Figure 10 concern the channels 23.8GHz and 36.5GHz respectively also split by ascending (right part) and descending (left part) passes.
 These maps show a good contrast between ocean and land for both channels.
+Level1 NTC files covering a period of about 3days were not received by the MPC explaining the gaps in the maps below.

-Figure 9 : Map of S3B Brightness temperatures of channel 23.8GHz for ascending (right) and descending (left)
+Figure 9 : Map of S3B Brightness temperatures of channel 23.8GHz for ascending (right) and descending (left) passes

-Figure 10 : Map of S3B Brightness temperatures of channel 36.5GHz for ascending (right) and descending (left)
+Figure 10 : Map of S3B Brightness temperatures of channel 36.5GHz for ascending (right) and descending (left) passes

-passes

 From these pictures, we can see that S3A and S3B brightness temperatures seem to be close, but they do not provide an accurate number.
-Figure 11 shows histograms of MWR brightness temperatures over ocean for S3A and S3B for the period corresponding to the Cycle 066 of S3A.
+Figure 11 shows histograms of MWR brightness temperatures over ocean for S3A and S3B for the period corresponding to the Cycle 067 of S3A.
 We can see how close the two instruments are after the intercalibration.
 It subsists a bias of only 0.4K for 23.8GHz and 0.2K for 36.5GHz as expected from the commissioning results.